 One more note on our IT modernization efforts: As many of you know, FinCEN mandated the electronic filing of FinCEN reports through its E-Filing system as of July 1, 2012.
 E-Filing enhances the quality of FinCEN's electronic data for analytic purposes.
 E-Filing helps law enforcement tremendously.
 It makes BSA reports searchable in FinCEN Query by law enforcement in two days, rather than two weeks if filed on paper.
 E-Filing reduces environmental waste from paper reports.
-And in times of fiscal austerity, E-filing will save the U.S. Government millions of dollars by eliminating the costs of paper processing and manual entry of information.
+And in times of fiscal austerity, E-Filing will save the U.S. Government millions of dollars by eliminating the costs of paper processing and manual entry of information.

 In another aspect of our modernization, financial institutions will be required to utilize the new FinCEN reports, including CTRs and SARs, by April 1, 2013.
+I discussed earlier some broad statistics on SAR filings by the securities industry.
+One other statistic to note is that while the current SAR-SF contains 21 different "characterizations of suspicious activity," in more than 23 percent of SARs filed in 2012, filers chose the characterization of "other."
+In developing the new SAR form, we sought input from the securities and commodities regulators as well as law enforcement to obtain suggestions on additional categories to include.
+In the new FinCEN SAR, the suspicious activity information options have been expanded from 21 to more than 70, allowing the securities industry to provide more detailed information on the type of suspicious activity they are seeing.
+The new form still allows filers to check the "other" box, but it also includes a text field for the filer to provide additional information.
 The new FinCEN reports were specifically developed to work with the new FinCEN Query system that we just rolled out, and these new FinCEN reports allow us, law enforcement, and regulators to slice and dice the information submitted in a much more advanced way.